-This week it’s an almond hummus.
+This week it’s almond hummus.

-In goes tahini, lemon juice, garlic and cumin, and you could certainly keep it at that and have yourself a tasty little spread but throw in some fresh parsley, cilantro and a jalapeno pepper and you get a fusion of flavors that’s a fun twist on an old classic.
+- You could certainly keep it at that and have yourself a tasty little spread but throw in some fresh parsley, cilantro and a jalapeno pepper and you get a fusion of flavors that’s a fun twist on an old classic.

 Whether you use it to swipe your cucumber and carrot sticks through, or roll it up in a wrap, this fresh and creamy green hummus with a spicy kick will become a new staple in your house.